 Example of an Unrealistic Goal: Sell more binaural sets of hearing aids.

 Example of a Realistic Goal: Over the past six months 50% or the hearing aids you have sold have been binaural.
 Over the next six months, increase your average binaural rate to 60%.

-TIME BOUND: Make sure all goals include a deadline.
+: Make sure all goals include a deadline.

 Example of a goal without a deadline: Increase your sales by 10%.

 Example of a Time Bound Goal: Increase your monthly sales by 10% every month for the next six months.

 2. Include your staff in the goal-setting process

 : Have a staff meeting to inform your staff of your goals then ask them for their ideas on how to achieve those goals.
 Brainstorm to come up with as many ideas as possible.
 Never make anyone feel their idea is “stupid.”
 Write all ideas down for review and to refine.
 Identify and remove any barriers to your success; i.e. additional training, current protocols, hours of operation etc.

 3. Make a “to do” list and identify who is responsible for each task